Queen Elizabeth spends night in hospital after canceling Northern Ireland trip

 The news was first reported by the U.K.'s The Sun newspaper.

+According to BBC News, Queen Elizabeth is expected to lead the royal delegation at the climate summit in Glasgow in two weeks.

 Queen Elizabeth still keeps a busy schedule of royal duties even after the death of her husband, Prince Philip, earlier this year.
-She and Philip were married for 73 years.
+She and Philip were married for 73 years, and had four children, eight grandchildren and 12 great-grandchildren.

+Queen Elizabeth took the throne in 1952 at the age 25, and she is the longest-serving monarch in British history.
+Her eldest son, Prince Charles, 72, is next in line for the throne.
+He has been next in the line of succession for 69 years, making him the longest serving heir apparent in history.

 Download our Free App